call-me-jimi/hq/README.md

      etc/cluster.tab

+6. set database configuration

+     etc/hq-db.cfg

+7. (optional) create tables in database

+     hq-dbadmin --create-tables --add-standard-entries

-6. Start hq-server (if you sourced the file .hqrc, the HQPATH/bin has been added to the environmental variable $PATH.)
+8. Start hq-server (if you sourced the file .hqrc, the HQPATH/bin has been added to the environmental variable $PATH.)

       hq-server